goldingn/gpe/README.md

 # just set 'sd = TRUE' when predicting
 ```

-Though nice glm-style summaries of the fitted models and learning of the kernel parameters are yet to be implemented.
+Nice glm-style summaries of the fitted models and learning of the kernel parameters are in the pipeline, but not yet implemented.

 ## License